-In the Internet Society IRI model, the indicators are grouped into different dimensions, and the dimensions into pillars, which on their own provide quantitative measures of a specific aspect of Internet resilience.
-Below is a table showing the indicators, dimensions and pillars and their associated weights, used for the calculation of the Internet Society IRI in 2021.
+In the Internet Society Pulse IRI framework, the indicators are grouped into different dimensions, and the dimensions into pillars, which on their own provide quantitative measures of a specific aspect of Internet resilience.
+Below is a table showing the indicators, dimensions and pillars and their associated weights, used for the calculation of the Internet Society Pulse IRI in 2023.